ildar-shaimordanov/git-markdown-toc/README.md

     Create and add the TOCs before and/or after the input.

-    Together the **-u**/**--update** option they allow to create and insert the TOCs from the scratch even if no any TOC markers not specified.
+    In combination with the **-u**/**--update** option they allow to create and insert the TOCs from the scratch even if no any TOC marker is specified.

 - **--folding**=_collapse|expand_